Many or all companies we feature compensate us. Compensation and editorial

 You’ll also share your desired loan amount and repayment terms.
 The lender may require you to provide a copy of your government-issued photo ID and income documents, such as pay stubs or a tax return.

 Once you apply, the lender will run a hard credit inquiry on your credit reports to get a complete picture of your credit profile.
-It’ll review your credit score, other debts, income, and other factors to determine whether you qualify and what your interest rate will be.
+It will review your credit score, other debts, income, and other factors to determine whether you qualify and what your interest rate will be.

 4. Review the loan offer

-After you submit your application, you’ll receive a decision.
+After you submit your application, you’ll get a decision.
 In some cases, you’ll find out whether you’ve been approved in seconds.
 In others, it may take a day or two to respond.

-If you’re approved, carefully review the loan offer from the lender—it may or may not be the same as the initial quote you received during the prequalification process.
-Again, it’s important to look out for potential fees that could reduce how much you receive.
+If you’re approved, review the lender’s loan offer—it may not be the same as your initial quote from the prequalification process.
+Look out for fees that could reduce your amount.

-If you agree with the loan terms, you can usually sign the agreement electronically.
+You can often sign the agreement electronically if you agree with the loan terms.
 If you opt to have the funds deposited into your bank account, you’ll need to provide the account details.

-Alternatively, you can request a paper check or—if you’re using the loan to consolidate other debt—have the lender pay off other debts directly.
+You can also request a paper check or, if you’re using the loan to consolidate other debt, have the lender issue payment to your creditors.

-Depending on the lender, you could receive your loan funds as soon as the same day on which you were approved.
-In most cases, though, depositing the proceeds into your account may take a day or two.
+Depending on the lender, you could receive your loan funds as soon as the day you were approved.
+In most cases, depositing the proceeds into your account may take a day or two.

-If you opted to receive a check or asked the lender to pay off some debt directly, the process can take several days.
-Once you receive the funds, you can use them for your intended purpose.
+If you opt for a check or ask the lender to pay off debt on your behalf, it can take several days.
+Once you getthe funds, you can use them for your intended purpose.

-Now is also a good time to set up automatic payments on your loan so you don’t accidentally miss one.
+Now is also a good time to set up automatic payments on your loan so you don’t miss any.
 Some lenders may discount your interest rate for being on autopay.
-Usually, the discount is 0.25%, but some lenders go as high as 0.50%.
+The typical discount is 0.25%.

 Personal loan rates, terms, fees, and limits

-There are several details to review when comparing personal loans.
-Many of these features can directly impact your monthly payment and how much interest you’ll pay over the life of the loan.
+Review the following details when comparing personal loans.
+Many of these features affect your monthly payment and how much interest you’ll pay over the life of the loan:

 Interest rate

-The interest rate on a personal loan is the primary cost of borrowing, and it’s determined based on your creditworthiness.
+The interest rate on a personal loan is the primary cost of borrowing and is determined based on your creditworthiness.
 Lenders apply the interest rate to your principal loan balance to calculate how much interest you owe monthly.

 When you pay each month, a portion pays off the interest accrued since your last payment, and the remainder pays down the loan balance.